acgetchell/CDT-plusplus/docs/ergodic-moves.md

 - exact inverse round trips for `(2,3)/(3,2)`, `(2,6)/(6,2)`, and `(4,4)`;
 - malformed-handle, stale-metadata, wrong-cavity, non-applicable, and empty-state rejection checks with canonical failure-atomicity comparisons; and
+- valid construction, forbidden default construction, and stale-locator behavior for the applicable-move boundary, including structured failure classification; and
 - replay of every inverse pair with seeds `0`, `1`, `2`, `92`, `106`, and
   `20260721`.